spaconference/spa-handbook/website/change-of-year.md

 The website itself is [here](https://github.com/spaconference/spa-website).

-### Update Twitter
+### Update Twitter and LinkedIn

-The Twitter account is run by the conference chairs.
+The Twitter and LinkedIn accounts are run by the conference chairs.

 When the site is live update the [@spaconference](https://twitter.com/spaconference) Twitter profile.
 Update the profile image to reflect the current year, and the header image to reflect the conference dates.
+Then update the [LinkedIn organisation](https://www.linkedin.com/company/19143029/admin/) with the same image.

 The Photoshop PSD files for the images are in [assets/twitter](assets/twitter).
 Export the images as PNGs.
 Please ask the organisers for the twitter account password.